The node-based

 Infinite combinations.

-From basic inputs to AI generation, from pixel-level color control to mesh warps and batch export, every operation in your workflow has a dedicated, composable node.
+From basic inputs to procedural generators, from pixel-level color control to mesh warps, keying, compositing, and batch export, every operation in your workflow has a dedicated, composable node.

 Inputs